Building & Landscape

 "The Shore Primer - a Cottager's Guide to a Healthy Waterfront," provides a good description of the aging process of a lake and steps a homeowner can take to support their lake including buffer plantings, tree clearing and lessening lawn impact.

-For any lawn, avoid the use of chemical weedkillers and fertilizers, in particular any with phosphorus.
+For any lawn, avoid the use of chemical weedkillers and fertilizers.
+Connecticut state law now bans phosphorus in lawn fertilizers.
 Prevent grass clippings and leaves from falling into the Lake.
 If possible, let the grass grow at least 2 -3 incheslong between trimmings to conserve soil moisture.
-The Task Force has more information on recommended practices and fertilizers.

 The State of Connecticut has prohibited the importation, transportation, sale, purchase, possession, cultivation or distribution of a number of invasive plants including the following aquatic plants: